The Legend of the Ice People

 The last part of the series is called Legenden om ljusets rike, which translates to The Legend of the Kingdom of Light.
-It is made of 20 books and merges the two series together.
-This is a sequel to both the series.
-It starts in the same moment and scene where The witch master ends in a cliffhanger.
-The story then flash forward to approximately 20–30 years after The Legend of the Ice People ends to the 1990s.
+It is made of 20 books and merges the two series together, being a sequel to both series.
+It starts at the same moment and scene where The witch master ends in a cliffhanger.
+The story then flash forward to the 1990s, approximately 20–30 years after The Legend of the Ice People ends.
 The story follows the characters from the last couple of The Legend of the Ice People books, as well as their families.
-Some of them are Marco, Ellen, Nathaniel, and Gabriel and their children which befriends the children of the Warlocks family.
+Some of them are Marco, Ellen, Nathaniel, and Gabriel and their children who befriend the children of the Warlock's family.

 The third part of the series is somewhat different.
 It leans more heavily into the fantasy genre than other books in the series, and it also has elements of science fiction.
-It mostly take place inside the earth's crust.
-There is a secret kingdom in the core where time goes 12 times slower than on the surface of the earth and where the physical body stop aging.
+It mostly take place inside the Earth's crust.
+There is a secret kingdom in the core where time goes 12 times slower than on the surface of the Earth and where the physical body stop aging.
 The story has two major antagonists.
 One is the main source of the black water that Tengel from The Legend of the Ice People got his power from.
-The other is the pollution and the human society's destruction of the earth.
-The heroes try to save the earth before it is too late and all animals and plants go extinct.
+The other is pollution and human society's destruction of the earth.
+The heroes try to save the Earth before it is too late and all animals and plants go extinct.
 The series ends in the future in the year 2080.

 The complete Legend of the Ice people-series with 82 books.